regebro/supporting-python-3/source/index.rst

 of porting.

 Another change is that this site will be rebuilt on a nightly basis, so it's always the latest version.
-I'll also retire the paper and PDF versions completely.
+I have also retired the paper version completely.
+If you want to sponsor a print run of the paper book, contact me!
+They make good giveaways for Python conferences!

+There are also PDF versions for screen_, which will also fit an A4 and letter paper, tablets_ and phones_ available for download.

 Contents
 --------